bird-house/birdhouse-docs/docs/source/dev_guide.rst

  There are two parts of tests:

  * Unit tests:
- python nose-tests to check the functionality of functions and processes.
+ python pytest to check the functionality of functions and processes.
 They are stored in the folder `{bird WPS}/tests` and appropriate test data  `{bird WPS}/tests/testdata`.

  * notebook tests:
  Code examples of the documentation to demonstrate the usage of WPS services.
 The examples are written in jupyter notebooks and stored in the documentation folder `{bird WPS}/docs/source/notebooks/`